artSturgeon/jekyll-now/_posts/bak_2015-07-26-technology.md

 Using Grunt as a build tool meant I could just write code, save and then switch to a browser to see the results immediately.

 The difficult part came when trying to get things working on Android...I started with CocoonJS, but having to upload a new file each time to be built in the cloud got annoying.
 I tried the command line version, but that just seemed to be using Cordova anyway.
 As I'm not really using any snazzy graphics I figured I may as well just use straight Cordova.
 Once I'd started down this route, things got easier, although I never did figure out a satisfactory way of integrating the Cordova parts into source control.

-I had the same problems with mobile resolution and scaling that I did with libgdx, so no quick wins there.